 Another piece we will discuss in the first class is My Blog, My Outboard Brain by Cory Doctorow – this piece is over ten years old now – but is still relevant and interesting.
 Doctorow is an SF writer/online activist/blogger for Boing Boing.
 This is an early piece about what he gets from blogging.

-One last piece we will look at is Why I Blog by Andrew Sullivan – a journalist who started blogging early and built his own mini-media business.
+One last piece we may get time to look at is Why I Blog by Andrew Sullivan – a journalist who started blogging early and built his own mini-media business.
 This is a piece he wrote a few years ago, when he felt very optimistic about blogging.
-It’s fair to say he has changed his mind a bit now – and we’ll look at a more recent piece by him next week.
+It’s fair to say he has changed his mind a bit now – and we’ll look at a more recent piece by him later in the module.

 The net makes it really easy to find and consume a wide range of media.
 I'm not just talking about pure news here.
 You can read a vast amount of cultural analysis/journalism, comment, opinion, reviews and more online.